-INTERNSHIP: PASTORAL/SOC JUST MNSTRY
+RS 484 INTERNSHIP:PASTORAL/SOC JUST MNSTRY

 Supervised observation and participation in one or more of the following situations: 1) Interning in a Religious Ed or Pastoral Ministry program; 2) interning with a Social Justice organization or ministry; 3) interning with an Ecological organization or ministry.
+Prerequisites: Consent of instructor.

-PRACTICUM
+RS 490 PRACTICUM

+Variable 1-3 Cr.
 Practicum in Religious Education or Christian Ministry according to the goals of the student.
 Prerequisites: None.

-SENIOR RELIGIOUS STUDIES SEMINAR
+RS 498 SENIOR RELIGIOUS STUDIES SEMINAR